IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 <!-- Angular -->

-- Using the `{ComponentTitle}` with Selection enabled on IE11 requires the explicit import of the array polyfill in polyfill.ts of the {Platform} application.
+- Using the `{ComponentName}` with Selection enabled on IE11 requires the explicit import of the array polyfill in polyfill.ts of the {Platform} application.
 IE11 is no longer supported as of version 13.0.0.

 ```typescript
 import 'core-js/es7/array';